openvinotoolkit/model_server/docs/face_detection_script_example.md

-# Example of Face Detection with OpenVINO&trade; Model Server<a name="facedetection"></a>
+# Face Detection {#ovms_docs_demo_face_detection}

-This page guides you through an example script to run face detection inference with OpenVINO&trade; Model Server.
+This guide includes an example script to run face detection inference with OpenVINO&trade; Model Server.

-- The script [face_detection.py](../example_client/face_detection.py) runs face detection inference requests for all the images saved in `image_input_dir` directory.
+- The script [face_detection.py](https://github.com/openvinotoolkit/model_server/blob/main/example_client/face_detection.py) runs face detection inference requests for all the images saved in `image_input_dir` directory.

 - The script can adjust the input image size and change the batch size in the request.
 It demonstrates how to use